Doune Ponds

 Different areas of the ponds

-The Central pond is where you will find our main picnic area and the main hide.
-This is where most visitors head to get lovely views of the pond and feed the ducks!
-We would ask visitors, please do not feed the ducks bread, there are lots of healthy alternatives – swan and duck food is available to buy at the local Information Centre, but porridge oats are a good alternative.
-A big project completed in 2020 was the new walkway out over the pond.
+The Central Pond is where you will find our main picnic area, the main hide and a walkway, completed in 2020 out over the pond, where most visitors head to get lovely views and feed the ducks!
+Whilst most ducks are Mallards, we do also get mandarin, tufted and teal ducks and there are two resident Khaki Campbells.
+We would ask visitors, please do not feed the ducks bread.
+There are lots of healthy alternatives – swan and duck food is available to buy at the local Information Centre, but porridge oats are a good alternative.

-There is a small pond at the western edge of the reserve, known as the West Hide pond.
-This is where you will normally see our resident heron hiding in the reeds.
-Our swans also use this area to build their nest; it has been a few years since we have had any surviving cygnets.
-In 2016, four cygnets were born and went on to grow into young adults before leaving the ponds.
+There is a small pond at the western edge of the reserve, known as the West Hide Pond.
+This is where you will often see our resident heron hiding in the reeds, and it’s the most likely place to see moorhens and coots.
+Our swans also use this area to build their nest and in 2023, two cygnets were successfully raised.

 The Meadow area is where you will find a beautifully crafted fox bench and in the summer months it is filled with wild flowers (including wild orchids) and butterflies.
-At the moment Struthers & Scott Vets are also using this area to run dog agility classes.
+Talking Tails also use this area to run dog training classes.

-The Coppice area also known as ‘Kate’s Corner’ has undertaken quite a change over the past 2 years.
-Coppicing involves felling trees and clearing the undergrowth with the aims of providing a useful product and creating a more diverse habitat.
+The Coppice area, also known as ‘Kate’s Corner’, has undertaken quite a change over the past few years.
+Coppicing involves periodically cutting trees down to a stump which encourages new shoots.
+Combined with new tree planting and clearing the undergrowth this creates a more diverse habitat.
 Kate Jessup was a volunteer with Stirling Conservation Volunteers and spent many years working at Doune Ponds.
 Sadly she died suddenly and as a memorial to her dedication to conservation, her friends and colleagues created Kate’s Corner.

-Another large project completed in 2020 with the help of Froglife was our new Dipping pond.
+In 2020 with the help of Froglife, including a grant obtained by them, an existing small pond was extensively changed to create the new Dipping Pond.
 This has proved very popular with youngsters over the summer and lots of children have been visiting the dipping pond armed with fishing nets and trays in search of newts, blood worms, backswimmers, pond snails and more!
+It is planned to build a new education shelter at the dipping ponds in 2024 to provide a sheltered space for groups to learn about the aquatic life in the pond.

 To ensure that our wildlife and woodlands are protected, no fishing or fires (including BBQs) are permitted at Doune Ponds.